sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/02-examples/04-old-vs-new.md

 title: Old vs new
 ---

-This page intends to give a broad overview of how code written using runes looks compared to code not using them.
+This page intends to give a broad overview of how code written using the new APIs looks compared to code not using them.
 You will see that for most simple tasks that only involve a single component it will actually not look much different.
-For more complex logic, runes simplify things.
+For more complex logic, they simplify things.

 ## Counter

 The `$state`, `$derived` and `$effect` runes replace magic `let` declarations, `$: x = ...` and `$: { ... }`.
+Event handlers can be written as event attributes now, which in practise means just removing the colon.

 - [Before](/#H4sIAAAAAAAAE0VP0Q6CMAz8lbqYAGqC-jiBxH_wTXzQUWRxbgQ6E7Ps34VN40vbu8u1V8daqXBk_OyYvj6RcXbse7Zh9O5nML5QEU54NHYQM1OMYpA9VbWuSSGBMFYTlLA9zMySQ2PsTeHERGUF-6B8VRdmki2kUa9gt81-dE1XhQOlyckY6OS9WyRZdJOf21SK_B9AFzdLZDQYzYWS4lG6NIOyiqfXax9SuoA85OBitrAlOqvptadpZCuxYZwGi_7iP__ps0sVAQAA)
 - [After](/#H4sIAAAAAAAAE0VPzW7CMAx-FRMhkQ4k2I6lrbR32I3uUBJnRAtJlThIKMq7jzSgHSzr-_FnOzGlDQbWnhKz0xVZyz7nme0Y3ecCwg0N4QMHF70oTBeE1zMNox3JIIFw0RL0sA40EfJDc3wp0sWzwSJJ9PqGklfvG3xUU6k1KoWCOG-gHyAtNGkFT-8A74fmRY80GfTEN1_OwUX_XFabZxDl0nJB3f7_QNudI5Gz4GwrjBa_fap7lvDtNi9fpAVl2EOqJ-eSUieHx-tXJ7XSKFlLPmL-zn8TVUg5NQEAAA==)